djccarew/watson-dojo-pm-tester/README.md

   ![Import Data][12]

   6. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
-Select the file and click on Open or Choose (depending on your operating system).
+Select the file and click on Open (or the equivalent action for your operating system).

-  7. Once successfully uploaded, the file should appear in the Data Assets section.
+  7. Once successfully uploaded, the file should appear in the **Data Assets** section.

   ![Data Assets][13]

   8. Click on **Settings** for the project.

-  ![Settings][24]]
+  ![Settings][24]

   9. Click on add associated service and select **Machine Learning**.